rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

 The easiest way to get started is to fork the template repository and clone it to your local machine.
 You can do so by clicking the "Use this template" button on the template repository page.

-**NOTE: If you intend to use the teplate repository with the ZKSync network, make sure to select the `Include all branches` option and use the `zksync` branch.**
+**NOTE: If you intend to use the template repository with the ZKSync network, make sure to select the `Include all branches` option and use the `zksync` branch.**

 Once you have the template repository cloned to your local machine, you can install the dependencies by running the following command: